-Fumes from the use of this product may contain complex oxides or compounds of the following elements and molecules: amorphous silica fume, chromium, manganese and nickel.
-Other reasonably expected constituents of the fume would also include complex oxides of iron, silicon and molybdenum.
+Fumes from the use of this product may contain complex oxides or compounds of the following elements and molecules: amorphous silica fume, calcium oxide, chromium, copper, fluorspar or fluorides, manganese, nickel, silica and zirconium.
+Other reasonably expected constituents of the fume would also include complex oxides of iron, titanium, silicon and molybdenum.
 Gaseous reaction products may include carbon monoxide and carbon dioxide.
 Ozone and nitrogen oxides may be formed by the radiation from the arc.
 Other conditions which also influence the composition and quantity of the fumes and gases to which workers may be exposed include: coatings on the metal being welded (such as paint, plating or galvanizing), the number of welders and the volume of the work area, the quality and amount of ventilation, the position of the welder's head with respect to the fume plume, as well as the presence of contaminants in the atmosphere (such as chlorinated hydrocarbon vapors from cleaning and degreasing activities).
-One recommended way to determine the composition and quantity of fumes and gases to which workers are exposed is to take an air sample inside the welder's helmet if worn or in the worker's breathing zone.
+One recommended way to determine the composition and quantity of fumes and gases to which workers are exposed is to take an air sample inside the welder's headmit wort or in the worker's breathing zone.
 See ANSI/AWS F1.1 and F1.3, available from the "American Welding Society", 8669 NW 36 Street, # 130, Miami, Florida 33166-6672, Phone: 800-443-9353 or 305-443-9353.